Doghouse-Mike/my-notes/content/Obsidian as a Second Brain video notes.md

 Suggests creating links to cover topics, concepts, ideas.
 Links will create a new note if it doesn’t exist already, but I’m pretty sure there’s a way with [[dataview]] to populate those empty notes with highlights from the ones that links to it, or something similar.

-- [ ] #todo Research populating “empty” linked to notes created via links
+- [x] #todo Research populating “empty” linked to notes created via links #todo ✅ 2025-05-04

 Don’t have to define every single concept as a link